Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What consumer protection regulations are in place to safeguard the rights of purchasers of insurance products and services?

-According to Article 33 of the Insurance Contract Act (2496/1997), any agreement limiting the rights of the policyholder, insured or beneficiary is considered to be null and void.
-Further, the Consumer Protection Law (2251/1994), which transposed the EU Consumer Directives into Greek law, is also applicable.
-Article 3b of the law regulates the conclusion of insurance contracts through distance communication.
+According to Article 33 of the Insurance Contract Act, any agreement limiting the rights of the policyholder, insured or beneficiary is considered to be null and void.
+The Consumer Protection Law (2251/1994, codified by Ministerial Decision 5338/17.1.2018), which transposed the EU Consumer Directives into Greek law, also applies.
+Article 4i of the law regulates the conclusion of insurance contracts through distance communication.
 Its provisions are more favourable than those of the Insurance Contract Act in certain matters (eg, the delivery of the general policy terms).
-These must be delivered to the prospective client before conclusion of the contract, while under the act it suffices that they are delivered together with the policy.
+These must be delivered to the prospective client before the conclusion of the contract, while under the act it suffices that they are delivered together with the policy.

 What general rules, requirements and procedures govern the filing of insurance claims?